 netstat -ln | grep mysql

-not accept TCP/IP connections at all.
-If the server was
+--skip-networking, it will not accept TCP/IP connections at all.
+If the server was started with

 Check to make sure that there is no firewall blocking access to MySQL.
 Your firewall may be configured on the basis of the application being executed, or the port number used by MySQL for communication (3306 by default).
 Under Linux or Unix, check your IP tables (or similar) configuration to ensure that the port has not been blocked.
 Under Windows, applications such as ZoneAlarm or the Windows XP personal firewall may need to be configured not to block the MySQL port.

 The grant tables must be properly set up so that the server can use them for access control.
 For some distribution types (such as binary distributions on Windows, or RPM distributions on Linux), the installation process initializes the MySQL data directory, including the